 Shortly after completing practical legal training at Leo Cussen I joined Flemington & Kensington Community Legal Centre as manager.
-My role included casework, grant funded legal aid projects, managing budgets, staff and volunteers, assessing unmet community legal need, relationship building, and more.
-After this I moved to Eastern Community Legal Centre as migration solicitor, which included ‘Sort It’, a legal aid outreach program to Deakin university students.
+My role included casework, grant-funded legal aid projects, managing budgets, staff and volunteers, assessing unmet community legal need, relationship building, and more.
+After this, I moved to Eastern Community Legal Centre as migration solicitor, which included ‘Sort It’, a legal aid outreach program to Deakin University students.

 In March 2015 I moved to Jakarta, Indonesia, to begin work as Legal Aid Coordinator for “Suaka – Indonesian Civil Society Network for Refugee Rights Protection”. www.suaka.or.id Suaka is the first and only organisation in Indonesia offering direct legal assistance to refugee communities.
 My role is a mixture of providing legal aid to asylum seekers and refugees, campaign and policy advocacy, research, fundraising, and training Indonesian lawyers in International Refugee Law.
-We also focus on building relationships with civil society groups and international organisations both locally and regionally, and UNHCR have been wonderfully supportive of our work.
+We also focus on building relationships with civil society groups and international organisations both locally and regionally, and UNHCR has been wonderfully supportive of our work.
 I am the only non-Indonesian working at Suaka and the role is extremely fulfilling, quite stressful at times and often very sad.

 Moving to a country with many cultural differences, learning a new language and negotiating my way through hot, crazy, crowded, wonderful Jakarta on a daily basis has been both confusing and amazing and every day I feel privileged to be able to use my legal training in a way that benefits others, and for a cause I am passionate about.